wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 }
 ```

-Refresh the admin page, and click the "Load Books" button to see the list of books appear in the textarea.
+Switch back to the custom Book List admin page, and click the "Load Books" button to see the list of books appear in the textarea.

 ## Option 2: Using @wordpress/fetch-api